 Research

-My research critically examines the social dimensions of AI/ML systems, with a focus on algorithms promoted by 'evidence-based' reforms in the US criminal legal system.
-My dissertation research centered on recidivism risk assessment instruments, which estimate an individual’s risk of future reconviction based on past data and are used to inform high-stakes decisions.
-I have also studied predictive policing tools and other carceral technologies.
+My research critically examines the societal implications of AI/ML systems, with a focus on algorithms promoted by 'evidence-based' reforms in the US criminal legal system.
+I have written about recidivism risk assessment instruments, predictive policing tools, electronic monitoring, and other carceral technologies. [google scholar]

 The Socially Contested Role of Algorithmic Bias in a Predictive Policing Tool (with Marta Ziosi)